 They need to write well, really well, they should know how to paint using black and white words.
 I always believed SEO and Social Media are optional if you can write really well, but you also need a marketing strategy to reach more people, so they should understand how search engines and social media works.

 These two are enough; I don’t want to complicate them with anything else; you can open a blog on Medium.com and become a successful blogger as well.
 But, if you want to monetize to the maximum extent, then WordPress.org is the best pick.

 11] Which platform do you prefer to blog on?

-We use WordPress.org for our blogs and Discourse for our forums.
+There are multiple blogging platforms, but we use WordPress.org for our blogs and Discourse for our forums.

 12] What is the importance of building your own audience?
 And how have you been doing that?